 Make up your mind to be happy and happiness usually comes your way.

+there was a bit of both going on from what I've seen.
 To me, It's a sandwich.
 I don't really care about the CEO.
 I can understand and respect anyones right to boycott but don't show contempt for those that don't boycott, KWIM?

 Absolutely, which is why I asked.
 I myself am boycotting ChikFilA but I beleive everyone has a right to choose their own fights.
 I shop at Walmart and many boycott them so I will not decide for anyone else what to do with their money.